Topics & Policies

 This uniform policy is waived during informal days when defined by the Executive Office of the President.
 During informal days, uniforms are not required by any staff.

-The current Informal Days are FRIDAYS and SATURDAYS.
+The current Informal Days are FRIDAYS, SATURDAYS & SUNDAYS.